 Earlier in the course we studied a case concerning two young boys with juvenile onset congenital cataract tested for using a gene panel approach designed to detect variants in genes associated with this condition.
-This week we will consider Retinal Dystrophies (RD) a group of blinding diseases, clinically characterised by visual impairment varying from poor peripheral or night vision through to complete blindness.
+This week we will consider Retinal Dystrophies (RD) a group of blinding diseases, clinically characterised by visual impairment varying from poor peripheral or night vision through to complete blindness1.

 About Retinal Dystrophy